distributedlife/distributedlife.com/data/food/persimmon-jam.md

 Once I add the sugar it takes on a reassuring consistency.
 This is what I have been looking for.
 I let that simmer for a bit before applying the second piece of advice my mother gave me.

 Have a plate and a spoon in the fridge ready.
-When you want to test the consistency take using the spoon to dab a dollup onto the plate.
+When you want to test the consistency take using the spoon to dab a dollop onto the plate.
 Put it in the fridge for another minute.
 What you have now will be the eventual consistency.

 I do this and it's jam-like.
 I don't eat jam that often so I don't know what I like.
 It's thick and I'm satisfied.
 In hindsight I would prefer a more fluid jam.